LucasSim0n/ip-cidr-converter/README.md

 ## TODO

-Implementate argparse lib for a more ergonomic usage in command-line:
+Implement argparse lib for a more ergonomic usage in command-line:
 ```bash
 ip-cidr 192.168.0.14/24
 ```